Comparing Sales Managers to Marketing Managers

 Source: *U.S. Bureau of Labor Statistics

 Sales managers examine sales statistics, come up with strategies to gain additional customers, and assist staff with training opportunities.
 Sales managers also work to find ways to improve how products and services sell based on existing sales data and customers' preferences.
 These managers must have exceptional leadership skills to motivate their sales staff as well as great communication skills.
 They must also be able to analyze the effectiveness of any sales strategies they try out.
-Sales managers travel frequently to meet with dealers and distributors.
-Sales managers must also be prepared to work long hours that may be in the evenings or on weekends.
+Sales managers may travel frequently to meet with dealers and distributors and may need to work long hours that include evenings or weekends.

 Job responsibilities of a sales manager include:

 - Hiring and training staff